-KENTUCKY

-Statute(s) and Ky.
-Rev. Stat.
-Ann. § 218A.500 (West 2022)

-regulation(s) , , , , , , , , , , , , , , , , , , , ,

-Does state allow SSPs by Yes.

-statute/regulation?

-Do any municipalities or Unknown.

-counties within state allow

-or ban SSPs by ordinance

-or regulation?
+KENTUCKY Statute(s) and regulation(s) Ky.
+REV. STAT.
+ANN. § 218A.500 (West 2023) (definitions for KRS 218A.500 and 218A.510; unlawful practices; substance abuse treatment outreach program; informing peace officer about presence of needles or other sharp objects before search; retail pharmacy exception; penalties) Effective date(s) of SSP provisions March 25, 2015 Does state allow SSPs by statute/regulation?
+Yes.
+Type of program Substance abuse treatment outreach program Are syringes considered Yes; but see "program components." drug paraphernalia?
 Program components § 218A.500 - definition of "drug paraphernalia" includes hypodermic needles and syringes, and the criminal penalties include using, or possessing with intent to use, drug paraphernalia.
 The criminal provisions of this section shall not prohibit a local health department from operating a substance abuse treatment outreach program which allows participants to exchange hypodermic needles and syringes.
 To operate a substance abuse treatment outreach program under this subsection, the local health department shall have the consent, which may be revoked at any time, of the local board of health and the legislative body of the first or home rule class city in which the program would operate if located in such a city and the legislative body of the county, urban-county government, or consolidated local government in which the program would operate.
 Items exchanged at the program shall not be deemed drug paraphernalia under this section while located at the program.

-Miscellaneous provisions N/A

-Recently proposed H.B.
-776, Leg.
-Sess.
-(Ky.
-2022) (creates new sections to

-legislation establish a program for harm reduction centers) (introduced in House and referred to committee).
-Creates new section of Ky.
-REV. STAT.
-ANN. which includes definitions, including definition of "harm reduction centers," which "means a community-based resource offering services which may include but are not limited to health screening, syringe support, drug checking, disease prevention, recovery assistance, and overdose prevention services where persons may safely consume preobtained substances."
-Provides that, within six months of the effective date, the

-department for public health shall establish a program to
+Miscellaneous provisions None.
+Recently proposed legislation Yes.
+See Pending Federal and State Legislation.